 For our next comparison of these two brokers, being able to trade the way you want is a must.
 Chase You Invest Trade alongside Fidelity offer clients Stock Trading, Options Trading and Mutual Funds.
 When it comes to mutual funds, Fidelity offers its clients access to 11782 different mutual funds while Chase You Invest Trade has 2700 available funds, a difference of 9,082.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-Neither broker offers virtual trading.
-For mobile trading, Chase You Invest Trade offers the iPhone App and Android App while Fidelity offers the iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are offered by Fidelity while Chase You Invest Trade offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Chase You Invest Trade nor Fidelity offers virtual trading.
+For mobile trading, Chase You Invest Trade offer clients access to an iPhone App and Android App while Fidelity has an iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards at Fidelity while customers at Chase You Invest Trade can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.

 Overall, between Chase You Invest Trade and Fidelity, Fidelity is the winner.

 Chase You Invest Trade Review